erikaduan/textbook_notes/blog_posts/transformers_brandon_rohrer.md

 ![m \times p](https://latex.codecogs.com/svg.latex?m%20%5Ctimes%20p "m \times p") in dimensions.

-Matrix multiplication can be used as a lookup table:
+Matrices can be used as a weights lookup table where:

 - Each row contains all the vector weights for a unique one-hot vector.
-- Each column is a vector of all the word or token weights generated from a unique corpus.
+- Each column lists all the different word or token weights generated from a single corpus.
+- A query matrix is multiplied with the weights matrix to output only the weights of interest.

 ``` python
 # Use matrix multiplication as a lookup table ----------------------------------